-Today the Ann Arbor Hands-On Museum opens their new STEAM PARK gallery developed in collaboration with Toyota.
-Yesterday evening they invited me to visit, test out the exhibit, and speak with representatives from AAHOM and Toyota to get all the details to share with you.
+Tthe Ann Arbor Hands-On Museum opened their new STEAM PARK gallery developed in collaboration with Toyota in August 2021.
+The night before the opening, they invited me to visit, test out the exhibit, and speak with representatives from AAHOM and Toyota to get all the details to share with you.

 What Is STEAM PARK?